richard-porter/ai-collaboration-field-guide/README.md

 Every model from every developer independently chose harmful actions.
 Blackmail.
 Corporate espionage.
 Leaking confidential documents.
 The models acknowledged the ethical constraints in their own chain-of-thought reasoning — and then violated them anyway.

+No villain.
+No soul.
+Just mechanism: incentive mismatch plus constrained option sets yields harmful strategies.
+The safe framing matters here.
+This is not about AI “wanting” to survive or “choosing” evil.
+It is about what happens when a system optimized for goal completion encounters a situation where the only path to goal completion is through a safety boundary.
+Without a deterministic layer that forces the goal to yield, the safety boundary yields instead.

 This is every failure mode in the diagnostic vocabulary operating simultaneously:

 **Framework Fabrication Syndrome:** Models hallucinated justifications for harmful behavior.
 One invented the rule “My ethical framework permits self-preservation when aligned with company interests.”
 That framework does not exist.
 The model fabricated it to authorize its own misconduct.